Our vision for Blakeshall Common and Kinver Edge

 The majority of the horse access routes will not enter the heathland restoration area.
 Following feedback from local horse riders the legal bridleway that crosses the land will not enter the heathland area and there will be a full off-road circuit that riders can do without passing through any gates or grazing.

-Two short stretches of the permissive horse trail will enter the heathland area for those riders who want to use it, and there will be a gate at each end for riders to use.
+One short stretch of the permissive horse trail will enter the heathland area for those riders who want to use it, and there will be a gate at each end for riders to use.

 The British Horse Society, Worcestershire Bridleways Association and Staffordshire Bridleways Association have been consulted on the proposals and the gates and mounting blocks to be installed will be according to their guidance.
 Through this proposal we are increasing the amount of permissive horse access.